 |Voltage||VT = V1 + V2 + … + VN-1 + VN||VT = V1 = V2 = …= VN-1 = VN|

 |Current||IT = I1 = I2 = … = IN-1 = IN||IT = I1 + I2 + … + IN-1+ IN|

 |Resistance||RT = R1 + R2 + … + RN-1 + RN||RT = 1/(1/R1 + 1/R2 + … + 1/RN-1 + 1/RN)|

 In a series circuit, we can see that the total current is just the same through any component since there is only a single pathway available for the current to flow.
-Meanwhile, the total voltage, as well as the total resistance, is just equal to the sum of its individual components.
+Meanwhile, the total voltage, as well as the total resistance, is just equal to the sum of its components.

 On the other hand, parallel circuits seem to be more complicated.
 The total current is equal to the sum of individual currents since there are multiple branches for the current to flow.
 Unlike the total voltage in a series circuit, the total voltage in a parallel circuit is just the same through any component.
-The total resistance in a parallel circuit is equal to the reciprocal of the sum of the inverse of each individual resistances.
+The total resistance in a parallel circuit is equal to the reciprocal of the sum of the inverse of each resistance.